Skip to main content Skip to accessibility

 The enquiry is not a court of law.
 Enquiries are usually held in the evening, attendance is voluntary and the attendee can request that the case be heard before the Magistrate.

-The Parish Hall Enquiry is a participatory forum and there is much negotiation between all the parties about the circumstances of the alleged offence and the appropriate penalty.
+The Parish Hall enquiry is a participatory forum and there is much negotiation between all the parties about the circumstances of the alleged offence and the appropriate penalty.

 In the case of youths, parents must attend and are asked for their opinion about the offence and the penalty.

-What is the purpose of the Parish Hall Enquiry?
+Purpose of the Parish Hall enquiry

 The purpose of the enquiry is for the Centenier to decide: